 - leave is almost never permitted in the week before or after a holiday such as half term or Christmas

-- The headmaster may not authorize requests where the reasons provided include reasons such as cheaper flights; exceptional circumstances usually include bereavement or severe illness
+- The headteacher may not authorize requests where the reasons provided include reasons such as cheaper flights; exceptional circumstances usually include bereavement or severe illness

 - Pupil's current levels of achievement